-The Faculty in the Medical Laboratory Science Program has a responsibility for the welfare of the patients treated or otherwise affected by students enrolled in the program, as well as for the welfare of students in the Program.
-To fulfill this responsibility, the program has established minimum essential requirements that must be met, with or without reasonable accommodation, in order to participate in the program and graduate.
-Discrimination is prohibited on the basis of race, color, sex, national origin, age, disability, marital status, sexual orientation, religion or veteran status.
+The Faculty in the Medical Laboratory Science Program has a responsibility for the welfare of the patients treated or otherwise affected by students enrolled in the program, as well as for the welfare of students in the program.
+To fulfill this responsibility, the program has established minimum essential requirements that must be met, with or without reasonable accommodation, to participate in the program and graduate.
+Discrimination is prohibited based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.